cfpb/regulations-parser/README.md

 * requests (1.2.3) - Client library for writing output to an API
 * requests_cache (0.4.4) - *Optional* - Library for caching request results
   (speeds up rebuilding regulations)
+* GitPython (0.3.2.RC1) - Allows the regulation to be written as a git repo
+* python-constraint (1.2) - Used to determine paragraph depth

 If running tests: